11 travel hacks on how to pack light for 2 weeks or longer. Learning to travel light will not only save you a lot of hassle but money as well!

 2. Wear your clothes 3 to 4 times

-The biggest mistake I made when checking bags and not packing lightly was that I wore my outfits once.
+The biggest mistake I made when checking a bag and not packing lightly was that I wore my outfits once.
 Rookie mistake.
 There is no way you will be able to go on a 2 week trip with a carry-on if this is how you travel.

 Plan to wear every outfit at least 3 or 4 times.
 I pack scarves and jewelry to change my look so my outfit appears different in pictures.